Caldarie/flutter_tflite_audio/README.md

 1. **Inference isn't accurate** - Its possible that your device doesn't have enough time to record.
 Simply adjust the bufferSize to a lower value.
 Likewise, if your bufferSize is too low, the recording length will be too long and your model may possibly register it as background noise.
 Simply adjust the bufferSize to a higher value.

-2. **App crashes when runnning Google's Teschable Machine model on both android and iOS** - Please make sure that you have enabled ops-select on your [podfile - step 4 & Xcode - step 5](#ios-if-you-are-using-googles-teachable-machine-model-otherwise-skip) and [build gradle - step 3](#android-if-you-are-using-googles-teachable-machine-otherwise-skip)
+2. **App crashes when runnning Google's Teachable Machine model on both android and iOS** - Please make sure that you have enabled ops-select on your [podfile - step 4 & Xcode - step 5](#ios-if-you-are-using-googles-teachable-machine-model-otherwise-skip) and [build gradle - step 3](#android-if-you-are-using-googles-teachable-machine-otherwise-skip)

-3. **App crashes when running Googke's Teachable Machine model on an iOS emulator** - please run your simulation on actual iOS device.
+3. **App crashes when running Google's Teachable Machine model on an iOS emulator** - please run your simulation on actual iOS device.
 As of this moment, there's [limited support](https://github.com/tensorflow/tensorflow/issues/44997#issuecomment-734001671) for x86_64 architectures from the Tensorflow Lite select-ops framework.
 If you absolutely need to run it on an emulator, you can consider building the select ops framework yourself.
 Instructions can be found [here](https://www.tensorflow.org/lite/guide/ops_select#ios)

 <br>